Home Advice 10 Tops Tips For Starting A Garden

 Improve The Soil

-Soil will need a boost when you get started, so think about using organic matter.
-Adding a few inches of compost, dry grass clippings, decayed matter or old manure will help.
+When you get started, the soil will need a boost, so think about using organic matter.
+Adding a few inches of compost, dry grass clippings, decayed matter, or old manure will help.
 If you are digging the soil, till the organic matter into the area.
-If you are not digging or you are working with a bed that is established and you cannot dig, leave the matter along the surface and it will start to work its way into the soil over a few months’ time.
+If you are not digging or you are working with an established bed and cannot dig, leave the matter along the surface, and it will start to work its way into the soil over a few months’ time.

 Alternatively, using grow bags can provide an efficient solution for cultivating plants without the need for extensive digging, as they allow for easy placement and mobility, ensuring that the plants receive adequate nutrients and root development within a shorter time frame.

-You can have a soil test done through your local cooperative extension office so that you can learn more about your soil.
-They will talk you through the procedure and how much soil you should be gathering to send, along with the best time to get samples and from where in your garden.
-You should expect a two week waiting period for the results, which will give you information on what your soil is lacking and how you can fix it.
+You can have a soil test done through your local cooperative extension office to learn more about your soil.
+They will walk you through the procedure and how much soil you should gather to send, along with the best time to get samples and from where in your garden.
+You should expect a two-week waiting period for the results, which will give you information on what your soil is lacking and how you can fix it.

 To Dig Or Not To Dig?